 And all can happen 24/7 from anywhere, which means employees can start training or getting answers to their questions any time and from any device.
 It also allows the HR department to focus on tasks that cannot be automated or done outside of business hours.

 72 percent of executives believe AI will offer significant business advantages in the coming years, while a LinkedIn study found that 76 percent of hiring managers believe AI will be at least somewhat important in the future.
 As Eric Sydell, EVP of Innovation at Modern Hire, summed it up, “AI is a perfect way to recruit the best talent that will excel at your company, as it uses huge volumes of data to predict outcomes better than any person can.
-Not only does AI save HR departments time, but it also gives candidates some insight into whether they even want the job.”
+Not only does AI in hiring process save HR departments time and keeps a good candidate relationship, but it also gives candidates some insight into whether they even want the job.”